cristinae/BabelWE/README.md

 Current implemented languages:

-Complete pipeline available for Arabic, German, English, French, Spanish, Turkish (no lemmatisation done for tk).
+Complete pipeline available for Arabic, German, English, French, Spanish, Turkish (no lemmatisation done for tr).
 A previous lemmatisation with TreeTagger is expected for Italian, Romanian and Dutch.

 ___
 ### Set-up and installation